tensorforce/tensorforce/README.md

 Tensorforce is currently developed and maintained by [Alexander Kuhnle](https://github.com/AlexKuhnle).
 Earlier versions of Tensorforce (<= 0.4.2) were developed by [Michael Schaarschmidt](https://github.com/michaelschaarschmidt), [Alexander Kuhnle](https://github.com/AlexKuhnle) and [Kai Fricke](https://github.com/krfricke).

+The advanced parallel execution functionality (currently in [this module](https://github.com/tensorforce/tensorforce/tree/master/tensorforce/contrib)) was contributed by Jean Rabault (@jerabaul29).
+Moreover, the pretraining feature was largely developed in collaboration with Hongwei Tang (@thw1021) and Jean Rabault (@jerabaul29).

 We are very grateful for our open-source contributors (listed according to Github, updated periodically):

 Islandman93, sven1977, Mazecreator, wassname, lefnire, daggertye, trickmeyer, mkempers,